raphaelsty/M5-Forecasting-Accuracy/README.md

 dic_models = {item_id: copy.deepcopy(model) for item_id in tqdm.tqdm(list_model, position=0)}
 ```

-I make a warm-up of all the models from a subset of the training set.
+I do a warm-up of all the models from a subset of the training set.
 To do this pre-training, I selected the last two months of the training set and saved it in csv format.I use Creme's ``stream.iter_csv`` module to iterate on the training dataset.
 The pipeline below consumes very little RAM memory because we load the data into the memory one after the other.
 I train my models to predict sales 7 days in advance.

 ```python
 random.seed(42)